malda-protocol/malda-lending/docs/src/src/interfaces/ImErc20.sol/interface.ImErc20.md

 ### addReserves

-The sender adds to reserves.
+The sender adds to reserves

 ```solidity